microcks/microcks.github.io/using/soapui.md

 		<section id="Save project" class="article">
 			<h2 class="arvo">Save SoapUI project</h2>
 			<p>
 				Finally, you just have to save the whole project as a SoapUI XML project file.
+Just put the result JSON file into your favourite Source Configuration Management tool for an easy integration with Microcks.
 				<blockquote class="bg-warning">
 					<small>Do not forget to add the <code>version</code> custom property on your <i>MockService</i> object, otherwise Microcks will not be able to successfully import your SoapUI project.</small>
 				</blockquote>